-It scored a 44% click through rate [tweet this] and sent that traffic to a series of AT&T ads narrated by Tom Selleck, that promised a future where you could read books, get directions, send faxes, pay tools, buy stuff, watch movies, and attended meetings – all online?
+This banner ad saw a 44% click through rate and sent traffic to a series of AT&T ads narrated by Tom Selleck, that promised a future where you could read books, get directions, send faxes, pay tools, buy stuff, watch movies, and attended meetings – all online?
 Whoa!!!

 Banners have suffered a bit since then.

 The number of people who can access the web has grown from 30 Million in 1994 to more than 7 Billion.
 That’s 50% of every single person on the planet (including babies) according to Internet World Stats.

 The amount of content on the internet has grown by leaps and bounds.
 Every minute of the day, there are more Google searches than there were people on the web back in 1994.
 Every minute, there are 10 times more emails sent than there were people on the web in 1994.